-You need to create information that your preferred audience is interested in AND in a way they want to digest it, in the amount of time they are willing to spend looking at the information from your business.
+You need to create information that your preferred audience are interested in AND in a way they want to digest it in the amount of time they are willing to spend looking at information from your business.

 - Free consultation

 Michelle Roberts (MCIM), is the managing director and founder of The Creative Marketing Agency.
 She is trained in both digital and traditional marketing through the Chartered Institute of Marketing (CIM).
 She is also a member of the CIM and a Certified Practitioner in the Watertight Marketing Expert Community, both of which provide access to an additional wealth of knowledge and experience.